husarion/static_docs_deprecated/src/core2/tutorials/howtostart/offline-development-tools.md

 1. Plug in ST-LINK device.
 2. Using Windows automatic driver detection software install ST-LINK driver for your device.
-3. Simply press F5 button in VSCode window to run flash application and start debugging.
+3. Simply press F5 button in VSCode window to flash application and start debugging.

 ## Offline development tools for Linux ##